1134617484/sm-dbchain-js-client/README.md

 dbChain js-client is the JavaScript implementation of the client side library of dbChain, the blockchain database.
 With the js-client, developers can quickly start a dbChain application in minutes.

+The SM-dbchain-js-client uses SM2 encryption and has the same function as the DBchain-js-client

 The js-client provides JavaScript functions for

 - Generating mnemonic and private/public key pairs